-- 1. The probability distributions and density estimations to perform analysis of various kinds of data - 2.
-The statistical analysis techniques using Python and R programming languages. - 3.
-Expand the knowledge in R and Python to use it for further research. - 4.
-The students will be able to carry out data analysis/statistical analysis effectively visualize the data.
+- The probability distributions and density estimations to perform analysis of various kinds of data - The statistical analysis techniques using Python and R programming languages. - Expand the knowledge in R and Python to use it for further research. - The students will be able to carry out data analysis/statistical analysis and visualize the data.